 - Now connect the black (hot) wire from the light bar to the hot wire from the spool with the other wire nut.

 - Strip the ends of the wire coming from the spool.
-The other end of this will eventually connect to the final light bar on the edge of the board, but leave it uncut on the spool for now.
+The other end will eventually connect to the final light bar on the board's edge, but leave it uncut on the spool for now.

-- Connect all of the neutral wires for the middle light bar together.
+- Connect the neutral wires for the middle light bar together.
 You will have four in total.
-There will be two from the six-light bar, one coming from the side bar you just connected, and the new wire from the spool.
-Use the wire nut to connect them all together just as you did before.
+There will be two from the six-light bar, one from the sidebar you just connected, and the new wire from the spool.
+Use the wire nut to connect them all just as you did before.

-- Repeat the previous step, but this time using the black/hot wires.
+- Repeat the previous step, using the black/hot wires.

 - Pull enough hookup wire from the spool to connect to the final light bar (remember that a little slack, not tension, is your friend).
 Cut it and strip the ends.

 - Take the extension cord and cut off the "appliance" end, leaving the plug attached.
 Strip the ends.
-You will notice the same type of decoration on one of the wires on the extension cord as there is on your lamp hookup wire.
-This is the neutral wire.
-It's crucial that you connect this to the other neutral wires on the mirror!
+You will notice the same decoration on one extension cord wire as on your lamp hookup wire.
+That's the neutral wire.
+You must connect this to the other neutral wires on the mirror!

-- Do the final connections: Gather all the neutral wires for the third bar together.
+- Make the final connections: Gather all the neutral wires for the third bar together.
 There will be three of these: one from the middle light bar, one from the final light bar, and the neutral wire from the extension cord.
-You're an expert now, so use one of the remaining two large wire nuts to connect them all together.
+You're an expert now, so use one of the remaining two large wire nuts to connect them all.

 - Do the same thing with the black wires.
 Congratulations!
 You have just wired your mirror!
 Here's a picture: